Azure-Samples/contoso-real-estate/README.md

 In order to provision and deploy this infrastructure, read [this section](./scripts/README.md).

+**_IMPORTANT: Please keep in mind that provisioning and deploying this infrastructure will incur costs in your Azure subscription.
+Please make sure to delete the resources once you are done with this project-_**

 ## Want to help?

 Want to file a bug, contribute some code, or improve the documentation?
 Excellent!
 Read up on our guidelines for [contributing](./CONTRIBUTING.md) and then check out one of our issues in the list: [community-help](https://github.com/Azure-Samples/contoso-real-estate/issues).